StochasticBiology/hypertraps-ct/README.md

 Demonstration
 -----------
 A good place to start is `hypertraps-demos.R`, where the basic form of R commands for HyperTraPS, most of the more interesting arguments that can be provided, and several scientific case studies are demonstrated.
+The expected behaviour for most of this demonstration is in `docs/hypertraps-demos.html`, compiled in R Markdown format with `hypertraps-demos.Rmd`.

 Arguments to HyperTraPS
 ------